-What is Good, Better, Best Pricing? 🎖 Episode 22
+What is Good, Better, Best Pricing? 🎖 Podcast Ep.
+22

 In this episode of Pricing College – we discuss the segmentation strategy known as good, better, best.
 It is a simplified strategy that helps companies come up with a sensible customer segmentation strategy.
 In this podcast, we discuss and relate this topic to products and services such as whiskey and SAAS providers.